Gear Reviews8 min read

 • Available in sizes S through XL

-What we found: The Rocketeer Pack is a clever product for active dog owners.
+What I found: The Rocketeer Pack is a clever product for active dog owners.
 The crash-tested car restraint function works via a seatbelt loop on the back of the harness.
-On hikes, the saddlebags can carry water, treats, or waste bags.
+On hikes, the saddlebags easily carry water, treats, or waste bags.
+I strapped this onto Maple for a two-week road trip.
 The fit is adjustable at multiple points.
-It is bulkier than a dedicated car harness, which is the trade-off for its versatility.
+It's bulkier than a dedicated car harness (like the Sleepypod).
+That's the matter-of-fact trade-off for its extreme versatility.

-Best for: Active owners who hike, travel, and walk frequently and want one harness that does it all with real crash-test credentials.
+Best for: Active owners who hike, travel, and walk frequently.
+Choose this if you want one harness that does it all with real crash-test credentials.

 Dog Car Restraint Laws: What You Need to Know

 Restraint laws for dogs in vehicles vary by state and country.
+Most vets I know recommend a harness anyway.
+That applies even if you live in an unregulated area.
 As of early 2026:

 • Hawaii and New Jersey have laws specifically addressing unrestrained animals in vehicles.

-• Several states including Connecticut, Maine, and Massachusetts have distracted driving laws that can be applied if an unrestrained pet causes an accident.
+• Several states including Connecticut, Maine, and Massachusetts have distracted driving laws.
+These can be applied if an unrestrained pet causes an accident.

 • Rhode Island prohibits drivers from holding a pet on their lap while operating a vehicle.